JavaScript API Reference

 hasAccess(query)

-Checks whether the current visitor has an active entitlement for an access key.
+Checks whether the current visitor holds an active entitlement for a product.
+Pass a product handle — the whole-product access key, not a price handle or an item key.

-You can pass the access key directly or as an object:
+You can pass the product handle directly or as an object:

 Parameters: